-In fact, successful leaders consistently treat faculty as problem solvers, not as problems to be solved.
+They treat faculty as problem solvers, not as problems to be solved.

 2. They look at their data...and act.

 Use of disaggregated data to spot problems and frame action is pervasive.

 Successful institutions don't just aim at the final goal-graduation-they concentrate on each step along the way, especially the early ones.